-CHAPTER 5 ASSESSMENT OF DUTY
+ASSESSMENT OF DUTY

-Worksheet for purposes of self-assessment of $duty^{26}$ (section 82(1)(a))
+Worksheet for purposes of self-assessment of duty (section 82(1)(a))

-5.1 (1) A worksheet for purposes of self-assessment of duty referred to in section 82(1)(a) of the Customs Duty Act must at least -

-- (a) reflect the name and customs code of the person clearing the goods; - (b) identify the goods with reference to the line number on the clearance declaration in respect of the goods; - (c) the tariff and origin self-determinations of the goods made in terms of sections 99 and 152 by the person clearing the goods, as well as the value selfdetermination in the case where the duty is calculated on the customs value of the goods; - (d) the quantity, weight, volume, measurement or other specifics of the goods, in the case where the duty is imposed by quantity, weight, volume, measurement or other specifics of the goods; - (e) a list of all applicable key assessment factors used in the calculation of the amount of the duty;27 and - (f) the amount of duty payable and how this amount is calculated with reference to the applicable key assessment factors.

-(2) (a) A worksheet referred to in subrule (1) must in terms of section 82(1)(d) be submitted electronically within a timeframe indicated in the request referred to in that section, subject to paragraph (b).

-(b) If the person clearing the goods is authorised by rule 7.3 of the Customs Control Rules to submit clearance declarations in paper format, or if any of the circumstances contemplated in section 913(4) of the Control Act applies, a worksheet referred to in paragraph (a) may be submitted manually in paper format to the Customs Office where the clearance declaration was submitted.
+- 5.1 (1) A worksheet for purposes of self-assessment of duty referred to in section 82(1)(a) of the Customs Duty Act must at least indicate- - (a) reflect the name and customs code of the person clearing the goods; - (b) identify the goods to which it relates with reference to the line number on the clearance declaration in respect of referring to the goods; - (c) the tariff and origin self-determinations of the goods made in terms of sections 99 and 152 by the person clearing the goods, as well as the value selfdetermination in the case where the duty is calculated on the customs value of the goods; - (d) the quantity, weight, volume, measurement or other specifics of the goods, in the case where the duty is imposed by quantity, weight, volume, measurement or other specifics of the goods; - (e) a list of all applicable key assessment factors used in the calculation of the amount of the duty; and - (f) the amount of duty payable and how this amount is calculated with reference to the applicable key assessment factors. - (2) (a) A worksheet referred to in subrule (1) must in terms of section 82(1)(d) be submitted electronically within a timeframe indicated in the request referred to in that section, subject to paragraph (b). - (b) If the person clearing the goods is authorised by rule 7.3 of the Customs Control Rules to submit clearance declarations in paper format, or if any of the circumstances contemplated in section 913(4) of the Control Act applies, a worksheet referred to in paragraph (a) may be submitted manually in paper format to the Customs Office where the clearance declaration was submitted.

-26 If duty is calculated on the customs value of goods, this worksheet must include the details referred to in rule 7.1.
-27 See definition of "key assessment factor" in section 1 of the Customs Duty Act.
-These other key assessment
+&lt;sup>32 If duty is calculated on the customs value of goods, this worksheet must include the details referred to in rule 7.1.

-27 See definition of "key assessment factor" in section 1 of the Customs Duty Act.
-These other key assessment factors could include any factor regulating the duty or the calculation of the amount of the duty, such as - any preferential tariff claimed and the applicable international trade agreement relied on;
+See definition of "key assessment factor" in section 1 of the Customs Duty Act.
+These other key assessment factors could include any factor regulating the duty or the calculation of the amount of the duty, such as-

+\ any preferential tariff claimed and the applicable international trade agreement relied on;

-^{} any relief claimed and authorisation for such relief.
+\ any relief claimed and authorisation for such relief.